Several upcoming performances have been canceled or postponed due to COVID-19; see list of all upcoming events for current information.

 In the meantime… on Wednesday, March 11 at 7:30pm, rodeo fans will preview the operain a performance by Miss Leslie and Her Juke Jointers at Rodeo Houston’s “Stars Over Texas Stage”!
 This reprisal of HGO’s Rodeo Songs cycle will include the World Premiere of “Next Rodeo”—my country song with lyrics by Megan, sung from the perspective of a barrel racer on the road, adapted from the opera.
 This will be the first performance of my music by a honky-tonk band!
 Learn more about the event.

 Next month, librettist Megan Cohen and I head back to Houston for the first music workshop of Turn and Burn—our chamber opera commissioned by Houston Grand Opera’s HGOco for premiere in Spring 2021.

-Four days of work with our performers and directors will culminate in a presentation on December 9th of the complete 75-minute score, drafted for a reduced orchestration of piano, guitar, and drums.
-Revisions and orchestration will follow, leading to a full score workshop in May 2020.
+Four days of work with our performers and directors will culminate in a presentation on December 9th of the complete 75-minute score, drafted for a reduced orchestration of piano, electric and acoustic guitar, and drum set.
+Revisions and orchestration will follow, leading to a full score workshop in 2020.

 I can’t wait to share the fruits of this process with you all!

 I’m spending two months in Taos, NM as an Artist-in-Residence at The Helene Wurlitzer Foundation of New Mexico.
 I’m hard at work on the score of Turn and Burn, my upcoming chamber opera about rodeo for Houston Grand Opera’s HGOco.